tanghao-xiaomi/docs/en/quickstart/emulator/Debugging_Vela_with_Vela_Emulator.md

 \[ English | [简体中文](./../../../zh-cn/quickstart/emulator/Debugging_Vela_with_Vela_Emulator_zh-cn.md) \]

-## I. Using GDB Console
+## I. Using the GDB Console

-Use the following commands to install the required package on a Ubuntu 22.04 system:
+Use the following commands to install the required packages on an Ubuntu 22.04 system:

 ```bash
 sudo apt update
 sudo apt install gdb-multiarch
 ```

-Emulator supports working with GDB via its remote connection tool (gdbstub).You can debug openvela code as if the debugging is done on real hardware with low-level tools such as JTAG.You can stop and start the virtual machine, check the status of registers and memory, and set breakpoints and watchpoints.
+The emulator supports using GDB through the GDB remote connection tool (gdbstub).
+You can debug openvela code just as you would with low-level debugging tools like JTAG on real hardware.
+You can stop and start the virtual machine, inspect the state of registers and memory, and set breakpoints and watchpoints.

-In order to use GDB, launch Emulator with the “-s” and ”-S” options.
-The “-s” option lets Emulator listen for an incoming connection from GDB on TCP port 1234, whereas the “-S” lets Emulator not start the guest virtual machine until there is notification from GDB.
+Start the emulator with the `-s` and `-S` options to use GDB.
+The `-s` option will make the emulator listen for incoming connections from GDB on TCP port 1234, while the `-S` option will prevent the emulator from starting the guest virtual machine until it receives a notification from GDB.

-To enable the connection to the GDB server, you need to send the “-qemu -S –s” parameter to “emulator.sh”.
+To enable the connection with the GDB Server, you need to pass the `-qemu -S -s` arguments to `emulator.sh`.

 ```bash
 ./emulator.sh vela -qemu -S -s
 ```

-Open a new terminal and run “gdb-multiarch”:
+Open a new terminal and run `gdb-multiarch`:

 ```bash
 gdb-multiarch nuttx/nuttx